Many thanks to Status Quo who have added a link to this blog from their official site.

 Francis’ Tele has undergone many changes over the years, but this classic configuration happens to be my personal favourite.
 More importantly though, this version of the Tele is responsible for the iconic Quo sound from the early albums through to the last recording of Never Too Late (UK release: 13 March, 1981) with the original line-up and then Live Aid in 1985.
-The guitar remained unaltered until the early ’90s when major changes were made including the installation of the three lace sensor pickups, 5-way switching, the G&L bridge and the addition of the 22nd fret.
+The guitar remained unaltered until the early ’90s when major changes were made firstly with the installation of the three lace sensor pickups and 5-way switching, the G&L bridge (1995) and the addition of the 22nd fret.
 From this point onward the guitar took on a different tone and at times almost sounded like a Stratocaster.
 So, whilst we are concentrating on the ’85–86 period, we are dealing with a configuration which had come into being around 1971 and lasted until the early ’90s.
 The guitar looked pretty much the same throughout this entire period with the exception of a few small details which came and went along the way.

 A quick history

 The guitar started life as a standard model finished in sunburst when purchased by Francis, second-hand, for £70 in 1968.
 However, it wasn’t long before he rubbed down the sunburst finish as he wanted the guitar finished in natural wood, but then he changed his mind and decided to paint it black.
 However, the black paint looked horrible, so the front and back were rubbed down yet again but with the edges remaining black.
-Francis then repainted the front with some green fence paint that was hanging around, leaving the back as bare wood.
+Francis then repainted the front with some green paint that was hanging around, leaving the back as bare wood.
 The guitar was hurriedly reassembled to go and play a gig and has remained that way ever since… the paint job was never finished.